 “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law” (Romans 3:31).

-In Ephesians 2:14, Paul was simply referring to the ceremonial law of Moses which was “a shadow of things to come” (Colossians 2:14-16).
-This law came to an end by Christ at the cross.
+In Ephesians 2:14, Paul was simply referring to the ceremonial law of Moses regarding to sacrifices, feasts and temple rituals.
+This law pointed forward to the Messiah and was “a shadow of things to come” (Colossians 2:14-16).
+This law was fulfilled by Christ and came to an end at His death at the cross.

 However, in Romans 3:31, Paul was referring to God’s moral law or the Ten Commandments (Exodus 20:3-17).
-In this passage, Paul asserts that God’s law is a revelation of the holy will of God and of the eternal standard of morality.
+In this passage, Paul asserts that God’s law is a revelation of His holy will and of the eternal standard of morality.

 Jesus came to this earth to magnify God’s moral law (Isaiah 42:21).
 And He proclaimed, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one [b]jot or one [c]tittle will by no means pass from the law till all is fulfilled” ( Matthew 5:17,18).

 By fulfilling the law Christ simply “filled” it “full” of meaning—by giving men an example of perfect obedience to the will of God, in order that the same law “might be fulfilled in us” (Romans 8:3, 4).
-And He showed by His life of perfect obedience that His followers can, through the enabling grace of God, be obedient to His law.
+And He showed by His life of perfect obedience that His followers can, through God’s enabling grace, be obedient to His law.

 True faith means clear willingness to fulfill the will of God in an obedient life to His law (Romans 3:28).
 Genuine faith, built on love for the Lord, can lead only to obedience.
 The fact that the Son of God bore such pain because of our sin to God’s law is the greatest incentive for our obedience (1 John 3:1).
 One of the main glories of the plan of redemption is that while it makes possible the sinner’s salvation through faith, it also offers strong motives for obedience (Philippians 4:13).